Monday, July 18, 2011

 Directions

-In a small bowl, whisk the sour cream and egg together until smooth.
+In a small bowl, whisk sour cream and egg together until smooth.
 Add to the flour mixture.
 Mix with a fork until clumps form.
 Using your hands, press dough into a large ball.

 Place on a lightly floured surface and roll or pat into rectangle about 1/4 inch thick.
 If making sweet scones, brush with milk and sprinkle with sugar, then cut with a small circular biscuit cutter or cut into small squares.
 Place on a parchment lined baking sheet.